jcurl/RJCP.DLL.SerialPortStream/README.md

 The following issues are known:
 * On some computers with Modems, the function GetPortNames might not find it, while GetPortDescriptions does.
 * This is not an issue, but when using the Com0Com for running unit tests, some specific test cases for Parity will fail.
 That is because Com0Com doesn't emulate data at a bit level.
 * .NET 4.0 to the currently tested .NET 4.6 has a minor bug in System.Text.Decoder that in a special circumstance it will consume too many bytes.
-The PeekChar() method is slower when this bug is detected.
+The PeekChar() method is therefore a slower implementation than what it could be.
 Please refer to the Xamarin bug [40002](https://bugzilla.xamarin.com/show_bug.cgi?id=40002).
 Found against Mono 4.2.3.4 and later tested to be present since .NET 4.0 on Windows XP also.

+### Driver Specific Issues on Windows

+#### Flow Control

+Using the FTDI chipset on Windows 10 x64 (FTDI 2.12.16.0 dated 09/Mar/2016)
+flow control (RTS/CTS) doesn't work as expected.
+For writing small amounts of data (1024 bytes) with CTS off, the FTDI driver will still send data.
+See the test case ClosedWhenFlushBlocked, change the buffer from 8192 bytes to 1024 and the test case now fails.
+This problem is not observable with com0com 3.0.
+You can see the effect in logs, there is a TX-EMPTY event that occurs, which should never be there if no data is ever sent.

 ## Mono on non-Windows Platforms